Adidas eyes Crossfit workout for lacklustre Reebok

-* Presbia says extended shareholder rights offering for up to 4.5 million of its ordinary shares until March 8, 2017 Source text for Eikon: Further company coverage:

-WARSAW, June 22 Adidas will use a tough keep-fit trend and retro products to grow sales at Reebok to 3 billion euros ($3.8 billion) by 2015, after the unit was hit by a fraud scandal in India and the loss of its NFL American football contract, its CEO said.
+WARSAW Adidas will use a tough keep-fit trend and retro products to grow sales at Reebok to 3 billion euros (2.4 billion pounds) by 2015, after the unit was hit by a fraud scandal in India and the loss of its NFL American football contract, its CEO said.

 With Reebok's sales down 7 percent in the first quarter and annual sales expected to fall from 2011's 1.96 billion euros, its performance contrasts sharply with the rest of the Adidas group, which expects overall sales to rise nearly 10 percent in 2012.

 "We want to increase Reebok sales in 2013.
-Anything else will be a disappointment," Herbert Hainer, CEO of the world's second largest sportswear group behind Nike, told journalists in Warsaw.
+Anything else will be a disappointment," Herbert Hainer, CEO of the world's second largest sportswear group behind Nike (NKE.N), told journalists in Warsaw.

 Along with the NFL contract loss, a rush for its Easytone toning shoes, favoured by women looking to tone their legs, has petered out as the market became flooded with rivals and U.S. authorities challenged the health benefits.